Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.4/plugins/chatmanager/guides/chat/formatting.md

 ---
 ## Chat Format
 Chat format is a simple yet powerful per-group chat formatting feature where players will automatically be placed in their chat format group, depending on which permission group they are in.
-A default chat format is added so if the players format group doesn’t exist for their permissions rank, they will be placed in the default format group automatically.
+A default chat format is added so if the players format group doesn't exist for their permissions rank, they will be placed in the default format group automatically.

 ## Understanding Chat Formatting
 This area will help you understand the chat formatting feature as simple as possible.